 Another benefit is that borrowers do not have to take out expensive monthly mortgage insurance.
 For those properties deemed “fixer-uppers,” the cost of repairs may be potentially included in the loan at no additional charge to the homeowner.
 A USDA Rural Housing loan can be used to purchase or refinance, as long as the property in question is the primary residence of the borrower.

 There are USDA eligible properties across the country and many are close to some of the nation’s fastest growing cities, such as Minneapolis, MN, Bend, OR, Little Rock, AR, and Austin, TX.
-Even if you live in a highly developed area, you may still be eligibile for a USDA Rural Housing loan if you purchase just outside the city limits.
-Learn the facts about this amazing opportunity by checking out the USDA’s eligibility page.
+Even if you live in a highly developed area, you may still be eligible for a USDA Rural Housing loan if you purchase just outside the city limits.

 Veterans Administration-VA Loans